musa-509-fall-2021/course-info/hybrid-tips.md

 ## How to be an assistant-facilitator

-* Join the virtual room
+* Join the virtual room, as above
 * Keep an eye on the chat and the raised hands
 * At the soonest convenient moment, let the presenter know about the message or the raised hand